 Visitors to Pinos can purchase olive oil directly from the Cooperative to take home with them.

 Pinos del Valle, or El Pinar as it is locally known, is a working Spanish village which has hardly been touched by tourism and is an ideal base from which to explore the surrounding area.
 It is just over an hours drive from Malaga airport, 45 minutes from Granada airport, 30 minutes from the beautiful city of Granada which is renowned for its historic Moorish palace – The Alhambra, 20 minutes from the spa town of Lanjaron and 20 minutes from the Costa Tropical and its beaches.

-At 700 metres (2,300 feet) above sea level El Pinar has approximately 1125 inhabitants and is split into two parts – barrio bajo which is the lower part of the village and barrio alto which is the upper part – Casa Molino is located in the upper barrio.
+At 700 metres (2,300 feet) above sea level El Pinar has approximately 1125 inhabitants and is split into two parts – barrio bajo which is the lower part of the village and barrio alto which is the upper part.
 Each barrio has its own church and the upper barrio contains bars, shops, bakery, pharmacy and bank.

 Set high up above the village is the Ermita de Santo Cristo del Zapato and can be seen from the guest terrace.
 It is well worth the 40 minute trek up to the Ermita as the views from the top are stunning.

 In May, Dia de la Cruz fiesta honors one of the local saints – Santo Cristo del Zapato and takes place from 1 – 3 May each year.
 For three days this quiet village comes alive with music, dancing, traditional processions, rockets & a stunning firework display.
 Locals and visitors alike enjoy the celebrations and hospitality of the village.